pdjr-n2k/ROM106/README.md

 Components must be placed and soldered with care taken to ensure correct orientation and polarity.

-The host NMEA bus can be wired directly to J2 or (and preferably) the ENCLOSURE drilled to accommodate J2* and J2*'s flying leads connected to J2.
+The host NMEA bus can be wired directly to J3 or (and preferably) the ENCLOSURE drilled to accommodate J3* and J3*'s flying leads connected to the J3 header.

-D1 through D4 can be soldered with long leads and holes drilled in ENCLOSURE to expose the LED or (and preferably), they can each be mounted to the enclosure and trailing leads used to connect back to the PCB mounting location.
+D1 through D8 can be soldered with long leads and holes drilled in ENCLOSURE to expose the LED lenses or (and preferably), each LED can be elaborated with a light pipe mounted to the enclosure.
-The latter approach means exact positioning of the holes which expose the PCB mounted LEDs is not required.

 ## Use

 ### Configuration

-1. It will almost always be simpler to configure the module on the bench and then install it in its normal operating location.
+It will almost always be simpler to configure the module on the bench and then install it in its normal operating location.

-2. Begin configuration by exposing the module PCB.
+1. Begin configuration by exposing the module PCB.

-3. Configure bus termination.
+2. Configure bus termination.
    Locate the BUS dip switch on the PCB.
    Set BUS[T] to ON(1) if the module will be connected as a terminating node at the end of its host NMEA bus backbone; or set BUS[T] to OFF(0) if the module will be connected to its host NMEA bus via a T-connector and drop cable.

-4. Configure bus ground.
+3. Configure bus ground.
    Locate the BUS dip switch on the PCB.
    Set BUS[G] to ON(1) to connect the NMEA bus shield to the module GND.
    Set BUS[G] to OFF(0) to isolate the NMEA bus shield from the module GND.
    Usually it is appropriate to set BUS[G] to OFF(0).

-5. Configure switchbank instance address.
+4. Configure switchbank instance address.
    Locate the INSTANCE switch and PRG buttons on the PCB.
    Set INSTANCE[0..7] to a binary representation of your chosen, unique, instance address in the range 0 through 252.
    Press the PRG button to store the address in the module's persistent storage.

-### Installation
+### Relay connections

 1. Each relay output channel supports CO (COmmon), NO (Normally Open) and NC (Normally Closed) connections.

-   CO is connected to NO and disconnected from NC when the associated switchbank channel is ON and is connected to NC and disconnected from NO when the channel is OFF.
+2. Connected a terminal plug to the external circuits which you wish to operate and plug the terminal into the appropriate module relay output header.

+### Operation

+The module will enter operation immediately upon connection to the NMEA bus.
+All eight status LEDs will illuminate briefly to indicate the module's configured instance number and will then revert to displaying the state of each relay output channel.